 Manhattan Project National Historical Park

-Once completed, the Manhattan Project National Historical Park, will tell the story of historic and scientific sites at Hanford, as well as Manhattan Project-related sites at Los Alamos, New Mexico, and Oak Ridge, Tennessee.
+The Manhattan Project National Historical Park (MPNHP) is the first National Historical Park of its kind, combining multiple locations as one.
+The Manhattan Project National Park tells the story of historic and scientific sites at Hanford, as well as Manhattan Project-related sites at Los Alamos, New Mexico, and Oak Ridge, Tennessee.
 The funding and approval of the park was established by Congress late in 2014.
-It will be the first National Historical Park of its kind, combining multiple locations as one Manhattan Project National Park.
+Visitors at Hanford can choose from two types of tours, the Historic Tour or the B Reactor Tour.
+It is easy to reserve seats for either one of these tours.

-The focal point of the Hanford “branch” of the park will be the B Reactor, which has already been designated as a National Historic Landmark.
+The focal point of the Hanford “branch” of the MPNHP is the B Reactor, which has already been designated as a National Historic Landmark.
 The B Reactor was built as the first full-scale plutonium production reactor in the world.
 It took workers less than two years to build the reactor, which allowed for fuel fabrication, irradiation and chemical separation which lead to the creation of plutonium that was later delivered to Los Alamos for the Trinity Test in Alamogordo, New Mexico.
 The B Reactor attracts more than 10,000 visitors per year – from all 50 states and more than 50 countries.
-Establishing Hanford as part of a National Historical Park allows for increased public access to the historic reactor.

 The Manhattan Project National Historical Park at the Hanford Site features a number of other fascinating components that are available as part of the Historic Tour currently offered by the Department of Energy.
 They include: